drhsqlite/fossil-mirror/www/containers.md

 shell, implementing little more than what POSIX specified in 1989, plus equally stripped-down versions of `awk` and `sed`.)

 Let’s say the extension is written in Python.
-While you could handle it the same way we do with the Tcl example above, Python is more popular, giving us more options.
-Let’s inject a Python environment into the stock Fossil container via a suitable “[distroless]” image instead:
+Because this is one of the most popular programming languages in the world, we have many options for achieving this.
+For instance, there is a whole class of “[distroless]” images that will do this efficiently by changing “`STAGE 2`” in the `Dockefile` to this:

 ```
     ## ---------------------------------------------------------------------